Background

 Conclusion, primary psychopathic features presenting patients with borderline personality disorders.

 And so what they're saying actually that this comorbidity exists actually is pretty common.
+So primary psychopathic features presenting patients with borderline personality disorder.
+And they are associated with patterns of executive dysfunction.

 It would therefore be interesting to investigate the role of cognitive rehabilitation in the empathy dysfunctions within this disorder.

+Of course, this is exactly what I'm saying.
 The impairment in executive dysfunctions is owing to the internal conflict between two of these mutually exclusive and incompatible self states.

 Let's proceed.